oblador/react-native-performance/README.md

 # Flipper React Native Performance Plugin

-This is plugin for the debug tool [Flipper](https://fbflipper.com) that measures the startup times of your React Native app.
-It measures:
+This is plugin for the debug tool [Flipper](https://fbflipper.com) that measures the startup of your React Native app.
+It provides the following metrics:

 - Native startup time
 - Script download time
-- Script parse time
+- Script execution time
-- React app mount time
+- Script bundle size
+- Time to interactive of root view

 Currently only on iOS is supported, but the aim is to further expand profiling capabilities and Android support in the future.